RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/SimpleAvarage.rst

 Testing
 =======

 Connect to red pitaya and start oscilloscope and connect OUT1 to IN2.
-Start the generator on the first channel, at a frequency of 1 MHz and more.
+Start the generator on the first channel, at a frequency of 1 MHz or more.
 You should see a signal on IN1 even though nothing is connected to it.
 This is just the filtered moving average data..
 In order to setup the filter, we need to connect via SSH and enter the following command: